Are you finally ready to give stand up paddle boarding a try? Have you been watching people do it and wondering if it is right for you?

 Stand Up Paddle Boards 101: Finding the Best Paddle Board

-A stand up paddle (also abbreviated as SUP) is a type-of paddle that is used in stand-up-paddle boarding.
-A stand up-paddle is basically used to propel the user across the water surface while standing-on the board.
-A paddle consists-of a shaft, a blade and a handle.
-Stand up-paddle-boarding, also known-as beachboy boarding, uses the paddle-to offer a special and unique experience when cutting way through the waters.
+A stand up paddle board offers a fun, relaxing way to play on the water.
+A paddle consists of a shaft, a blade and a handle.
+Stand up paddle boarding, also known as beachboy boarding, uses the paddle to offer a special and unique experience when cutting way through the waters.

-Most paddleboards are constructed-of a foam core which is wrapped in a fiber glass and epoxy-skin, which is similar to the traditional surfboard construction.
-However, some of the excellent paddleboards are usually built from molded plastics, wood & other-materials.
+Most paddle boards are constructed of a foam core.
+The core is wrapped in fiber glass and epoxy skin.
+This is quite similar to traditional surfboard construction.
+However, some of the excellent paddle boards are usually built from molded plastics, wood & other materials.

-There are also some extremely durable inflatable paddleboard designs which are made for white water-river runners, or paddle boarders who have a limited storage space or area.
+Inflatable paddle boards are extremely durable and can be designed for white water rapids or people with limited storage space.
 Most paddle boards usually come well equipped with pre-installed or an integrated deck pad, that’s essential for good grip and comfort.

-It is best you look for a built in center-handle, which will make transport to-and-from the water so much easier.
-Low profile-bungee cord deck rigging will provide a more secure means to lash-down extra gear.
+A built in center handle will make transport to-and-from the water much easier.
+Low profile bungee cord deck rigging will provide a more secure means to lash down extra gear.

-The sweet-spot for “all-around” boards is basically about 11 ft long by 34″ wide & about 5″ thick, with minimal-rocker.
-These type of boards are easy to paddle, super stable and are capable of handling-modest surf.
-All around paddle boards are a great choice if you just started getting into this sport, or if you want a board-to share amongst your friends and family members with different levels of skill & interest.
+All around paddle boards are a great choice if you just started getting into this sport, or if you want a board to share amongst your friends and family members with different levels of skill & interest.
 The price can range mainly depending on the material and the design of the board.

-Alternatively, you may buy an adjustable-paddle, that’s convenient for sharing-among paddlers of varying heights.
-Select a paddle that has a bent shaft (an angle between 7-and-12 degrees) so as to maximize the length-of each stroke while on the water.
-Good SUP-paddles are usually made from Kevlar, plastic, wood, fiber glass, carbon fiber, or any combination-of these.
+Alternatively, you may buy an adjustable paddle, that’s convenient for sharing among paddlers of varying heights.
+Select a paddle that has a bent shaft (an angle between 7-and-12 degrees) so as to maximize the length of each stroke while on the water.
+Good paddles are usually made from Kevlar, plastic, wood, fiber glass, carbon fiber, or any combination of these.

 It is best you look for paddles that are both durable and light, and you should also consider spending a few more dollars for a lighter paddle since it can make a great difference in regards to comfort & enjoyment when you are on the water.